-On her latest show, the Japanese organization expert reveals some straight-forward closet organization ideas to revolutionize your clothes storage situation and make post-lockdown outfit selection a breeze.
+On her recent Netflix show Sparking Joy, the Japanese organization expert revealed some straight-forward closet organization ideas to revolutionize your clothes storage situation and make outfit selection a breeze.
+So once you've given the space a vacuum, here's how to get started...

 1. Take everything out of the closet